18 Years

 The Short Version

 So, how many days are in 18 years?
 The answer is somewhere between 6,570 and 6,576 days.
 Think about it: it depends on how many leap years are included in that time frame.
-Now, without knowing the exact years, it’s impossible to give a precise number.
+Without knowing the exact years, it’s impossible to give a precise number.
 But for most purposes, 6,570 days is a safe estimate.

 But here’s the thing: time isn’t just numbers.
 It’s about context, rules, and the way we measure it.
 So, the next time you hear someone say “18 years,” remember that it’s not just a simple multiplication.
 It’s a little more complicated than that.